-The prevalent population for a year is defined as all RRT patients over 18, being treated at centres returning data to the UK Renal Registry (UKRR) for that year and were alive on 31 December of that year.
-It includes both incident patients for that year and patients who have been on treatment for longer.
-Note that any patients over 18 who are still being treated at paediatric centres are excluded.
+The prevalent population for a year is defined as all RRT patients over 18, being treated at centres returning data to the UKRR for that year and who were alive on 31 December of that year.
+It includes both incident patients for that year and patients who had been on treatment for longer.
+Note that any patients over 18 still being treated at paediatric centres are excluded.

-Patients were only included under their primary treatment centre.
+Patients are only included under their primary treatment centre.

-Patients who had transferred out, recovered function, stopped treatment without recovery of function or been lost to follow up before the end of the quarter were excluded.
+Patients who had transferred out, recovered function, stopped treatment without recovery of function or been lost to follow up before the end of the quarter are excluded.